 In addition to the files discussed in the previous sections, Stellarium uses various other data files.
 Many of these files may be edited easily to change Stellarium's behaviour4.
-See table 5.11.
+See table 5.13.

-$^{^{4}}$ Not all files in the .../data directory are listed here - only the ones which the advanced user is most likely to want to modify.
+$^{^4}$ Not all files in the .../data directory are listed here - only the ones which the advanced user is most likely to want to modify.

 Name Format Description name string English name of body, case-sensitive parent string English name of parent body (the body which this body orbits, e.g. in the case of our Moon, the parent body is Earth) radius float Radius of body in kilometers halo boolean If true, the body will have a halo displayed round it when it is bright enough color r,g,b Colour of object (when rendered as a point).
 Each of r,g,b is a floating point number between 0 and 1. tex_map string File name of a PNG or JPEG texture file to be applied to the object.
 Texture file is searched for in the/textures directory tex_halo string File name of a PNG or JPEG texture file to be used as the halo image if the halo option is set to true tex_big_halo string File name of a PNG or JPEG texture file to be used as the "big halo" image big_halo_size float The angular size of the big halo texture.
 Typical values range between 10 and 200. coord_func string Select the method of calculating the orbit.
-Possible values are: ell_orbit, comet_orbit, <planet>special (specific</planet> calculations for major bodies). lighting boolean Turn on or off lighting effects albedo float Specify the albedo of the body rot_periode float Specify the rotational period of the body in hours rot_obliquity float Angle between rotational axis and perpendicular to orbital plane in degrees rot_equator_ascending_node float Rotational parameter sidereal_period float Time for one full orbit in days orbit_SemiMajorAxis float Keplarian orbital element orbit_Eccentricity float Keplarian orbital element orbit_Inclination float Keplarian orbital element orbit_AscendingNode float Keplarian orbital element orbit_LongOfPericenter float Orbital element used in ell_orbit calculations orbit_MeanLongitude float Orbital element used in ell_orbit calculations ascending float Orbital element used in ell_orbit calculations hidden boolean Display planet as seen from other bodies, or not orbit_TimeAtPericenter float Object parameter used in comet_orbit calculations orbit_PericenterDistance float Object parameter used in comet_orbit calculations orbit_MeanAnomoly float Object parameter used in comet_orbit calculations orbit_ArgOf Pericenter float Object parameter used in comet_orbit calculations
+Possible values are: ell_orbit, comet_orbit, <planet>special (specific</planet> calculations for major bodies). lighting boolean Turn on or off lighting effects albedo float Specify the albedo of the body rot_periode float Specify the rotational period of the body in hours rot_obliquity float Angle between rotational axis and perpendicular to orbital plane in degrees rot_equator_ascending_node float Rotational parameter sidereal_period float Rotational period in days orbit_Period float Time for one full orbit in days orbit_SemiMajorAxis float Keplarian orbital element orbit_Eccentricity float Keplarian orbital element orbit_Inclination float Keplarian orbital element orbit_AscendingNode float Keplarian orbital element orbit_LongOfPericenter float Orbital element used in ell_orbit calculations orbit_MeanLongitude float Orbital element used in ell_orbit calculations ascending float Orbital element used in ell_orbit calculations hidden boolean Display planet as seen from other bodies, or not orbit_TimeAtPericenter float Object parameter used in comet_orbit calculations orbit_PericenterDistance float Object parameter used in comet_orbit calculations orbit_MeanAnomoly float Object parameter used in comet_orbit calculations orbit_ArgOf Pericenter float Object parameter used in comet_orbit calculations

-Table 5.9: ssystem.ini file format
+Table 5.11: ssystem.ini file format

 File Purpose /data/cities.fab Each line is one record which describes a city which will appear on the map in the location tab of the configuration dialog.
-Each record is TAB separated with the following fields: City name State / Province or <> for none (spaces replaced with underscores) Country Latitude Longitude Altitude Show at zoom-level /data/constellations_boundaries.dat This file provides data necessary for Stellarium to draw the boundaries of he constellations. /stars//name.fab This file defines the Flamsteed designation for a star (see section G.2.4.2).
+Each record is TAB separated with the following fields: 1.
+City name 2.
+State / Province or <> for none (spaces replaced with underscores) 3.
+Country 4.
+Latitude 5.
+Longitude 6.
+Altitude 7.
+Time zone 8.
+Show at zoom-level /data/constellations_boundaries.dat This file provides data necessary for Stellarium to draw the boundaries of he constellations. /stars//name.fab This file defines the Flamsteed designation for a star (see section G.2.4.2).
 Each line of the file contains one record of two fields, separated by the pipe character ().
-The first field is the Hipparcos catalogue number of the star, the second is the Flamsteed designation, e.g: $72370 \alpha{APS}$ /data/zone.tab Time zone information.
+The first field is the Hipparcos catalogue number of the star, the second is the Flamsteed designation, e.g: $72370 \mid \alpha{\rm Aps}$ /data/zone.tab Time zone information.

-Table 5.11: Configuration files
+Table 5.13: Configuration files